-The model-driven engineering technique Reactive Blocks is a tool-set for the development of reactive software systems (Kraemer et al., 2009).
+The model-driven engineering technique Reactive Blocks is a tool-set for the development of reactive software systems [24].
 A system model consists of an arbitrary number of building blocks, i.e., models of subsystems or sub-functionalities, that are composed with each other.
 A major advantage of this modeling method is its reuse potential since a building block can comprise sub-functionality that is useful in many different applications.
 The building block is specified once, stored in a tool library, and, when needed, moved into a system model by simple drag and drop.
 The behavior of a building block is modeled by UML activities that may contain UML call behavior actions representing its inner building blocks.
 These inner blocks are also specified by UML activities such that the approach scales.
-The interface of a building block is specified by an External State Machine (ESM) that describes the abbreviated interface behavior of the block (Kraemer and Herrmann, 2009).
-To make analysis of functional correctness by model checking possible, the activities and ESMs are supplemented with formal semantics (Kraemer and Herrmann, 2010).
-Moreover, Reactive Blocks enables the automatic transformation of system models into well-performing Java code (Kraemer et al., 2006).
-Some tool extensions allow us to analyze models also for safety (Slåtten et al., 2011) and probabilistic real-time (Han et al., 2013; Han et al., 2014) properties.
+The interface of a building block is specified by an External State Machine (ESM) that describes the abbreviated interface behavior of the block [21].
+To make analysis of functional correctness by model checking possible, the activities and ESMs are supplemented with formal semantics [22].
+Moreover, Reactive Blocks enables the automatic transformation of system models into well-performing Java code [23].
+Some tool extensions allow us to analyze models also for safety [32] and probabilistic real-time [13, 15] properties.

-BeSpaceD is a constraint solving and nonclassical model checking framework (Blech and Schmidt, 2014; Blech and Schmidt, 2013).
+BeSpaceD is a constraint solving and non-classical model checking framework [3, 4].
 It emphasizes particularly on dealing with models of cyber-physical systems that usually comprise a large amount of time and space-based aspects.
 BeSpaceD provides a modeling language and a library to reason on models, using techniques such as state-space exploration, abstraction and reduction.
 It enables the creation of verification goals for SAT and SMT solvers and provides connections to these tools.
 Thus, these solvers can be used based on much more concrete models than their traditional inputs.
-On the other hand, BeSpaceD models are more abstract than typical use-case specific (meta-)models that are used in case specific tools.
-From an expressiveness point of view, SAT and SMT offer the specification elements of propositional logic (+ Presburger arithmetic (Presburger, 1929)).
+On the other hand, BeSpaceD models are more abstract than typical use-case specific (meta-)models that are applied in case specific tools.
+From an expressiveness point of view, SAT and SMT offer the specification elements of propositional logic (+ Presburger arithmetic [31]).
 Semantically, using BeSpaceD the notions of time and space are added.
 Other semantic carrying elements are available: They are treated as predicate parameters and have to be resolved in programs building on the BeSpaceD frameworks or queries to BeSpaceD.

 BeSpaceD is written in Scala and compatible with Eclipse/Java.
 The modeling language is based on abstract datatypes and integrates with the Scala language.
 It is possible to write one's own programs that construct BeSpaceD models and to write code using BeSpaceD functionality for checking it.
-In fact, as shown in (Herrmann et al., 2016; Han et al., 2014), an extension of Reactive Blocks is able to transfer its models to BeSpaceD models such that they can be directly analyzed for spatiotemporal properties.
+In fact, as shown in [13, 17], an extension of Reactive Blocks is able to transfer its models to BeSpaceD models such that they can be directly analyzed for spatiotemporal properties.